Try Semrush

 Thoughtless URLs are bad for users (weird URLs are hard to remember).

-Search engines also struggle with long, confusing URLs.
-That’s because Google looks at your URL (along with your meta tags and content on the page) to figure out your page’s topic.
+But search engines also struggle with long, confusing URLs.
+That’s because Google looks at your URL (along with factors like your title tag and content on the page) to figure out your page’s topic.

-So you want to avoid URLs that don’t describe your page.
+So you want to avoid URLs that don’t describe your page well.

 For example, for this post about SEO techniques, my URL is: